sffjunkie/sffjunkie/README.md

 - Hardware maintenance a speciality (I once instaled 32K of RAM in a ZX Spectrum)
 - Currently looking for help with winning the lottery.
 - Created a project with downloads in the top 1% of PyPi ('They' say it's only because it's a direct dependency of another very popular project and they're definitely right (because they include me))
-- I'm currently learning (always have done, always will do)
+- Currently learning (always have done, always will do)